Automated External Defibrillator (AED) program

 - Activate 911 immediately in an emergency

-- Help your community by advocating placement of AEDs in public places
+- Help your community by advocating the placement of AEDs in public places

 - Know your personal and family health history that may identify risk factors.
 Complete the online Heart Health Risk Assessment.